-The online salary database PayScale.com reported that a sampling of about 115 health information managers were paid total salaries of $29,606 to $71,619.
-These annual salary figures include bonus pay, and were reported as of December 2013.
+The online salary database PayScale.com reported that a sampling of about 219 health information managers were paid total salaries of $32,000 to $71,000.
+These annual salary figures include bonus pay, and were reported as of September 2019.
 Information managers working for hospitals were the most generously compensated, according to this data.

-Though the BLS says that a postsecondary certificate is sufficient for a job as a medical records technician, a MHA may help students on their path to becoming a medical records director.
+Though the BLS says that a postsecondary certificate is sufficient for a job as a medical records technician, an MHA may help students on their path to becoming a medical records director.
 Possession of a health information certification can be a strong advantage in a competitive job market.
-The BLS reports the job market for medical records and health information technicians to be poised for above-average growth of 22 percent from 2012 to 2022.
+The BLS reports the job market for medical records and health information technicians to be poised for above-average growth of 11% from 2018 to 2028.

 Healthcare administrators deal with business and office operations for a variety of different kinds of healthcare providers, while medical records directors work to ensure the accuracy and proper filing of medical data.
 Both of these career paths benefit from an MHA and are expected to see above-average growth from 2018-2028.